dbalabka/php-enumeration/README.md

 In contrast to [existing solutions](#existing-solutions), this implementation avoids usage of [Magic methods](https://www.php.net/manual/en/language.oop5.magic.php) and
 [Reflection](https://www.php.net/manual/en/book.reflection.php) to provide better performance and code autocompletion.
-Enumeration class holds reference to single Enum element represented as a object (singleton) to provide possiblity to use strict (`===`) comparision between the values.
+The Enumeration class holds a reference to a single Enum element represented as an object (singleton) to provide the possiblity to use strict (`===`) comparision between the values.
 Also, it uses static properties that can utilize the power of [Typed Properties](https://wiki.php.net/rfc/typed_properties_v2).
-The Enumeration Classes is much closer to other language implementations like [Java Enums](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html) and [Python Enums](https://docs.python.org/3/library/enum.html).
+The Enumeration Classes are much closer to other language implementations like [Java Enums](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html) and [Python Enums](https://docs.python.org/3/library/enum.html).

 ## Declaration

-A basic way to declare named Enumeration class:
+A basic way to declare a named Enumeration class:
 ```php
 <?php
 use Dbalabka\Enumeration;